Do you want to start fasting more but need tips on how to make fasting easier?

 Start by watching this powerful trailer:

-Fasting is so good for you, and it goes way WAY beyond weight loss and blood sugar regulation, although those are the main physical reasons I do it myself (more on the spiritual reasons later) — I've lost 20# so far, and inches too, plus my fasting blood sugar numbers have been great.
-It helps to melt the visceral fat that gathers around our middle area — I can wear tops again that I came so close to putting in the donation pile!
+Fasting is so good for you, and it goes way WAY beyond weight loss and blood sugar regulation, although those are the main physical reasons I do it myself (more on the spiritual reasons in the videos below)–I've lost 20# so far, and inches too, plus my fasting blood sugar numbers have been great.
+It helps to melt the visceral fat that gathers around our middle area, and I can wear tops again that I came so close to putting in the donation pile!

 But it also promotes cell regeneration, it can prevent chronic disease, increase energy, rebalance hormones, can improve cholesterol numbers, decrease brain fog, and can also decrease inflammation and pain.
 The video at the very bottom of this page tells how good fasting is for the brain and how it can help prevent or improve Parkinsons, Epilepsy and Alzheimers!!!